Eastern Slovenia: Make it to Ptuj!

 8. Town Hall – one of the most magnificent buildings in Ptuj, designed by the Viennese architect Max Ferstel.

-9. The Mihelič Gallery – is housed in the old tower at the Drava River, which was built in 1551 and was a part of the city’s defense system in the Renaissance.
+9. The Mihelič Gallery – is housed in the old tower at the Drava River, which was built in 1551 and was a part of the city’s defence system in the Renaissance.
 The gallery is home to two permanent collections: France Mihelič Print Room and Luigi Kasimir Print Room.
 The gallery also hosts traveling exhibitions, and contemporary art events from Slovenian and foreign authors.

 10. Dominican Monastery – the monastery complex from the 13th century, built in Gothic and Baroque style.
 Its park offers beautiful views of the Drava River.